Chapter 16: A Maternal Sight

-A feeling of sympathy filled me.
-"Do you need to go back to the surface?"
+A feeling of concern filled me.
+"Are you sure?
+Do you need to go back to the surface?"

 With that, I shut off my mic and resumed my inspection.
 I got shivers from a combination of the cold air, and the thought of what happened in here.
 This was a place of suffering.

 I came across a table full of various papers.
 I picked one up, and glanced through it.

 The contents were about possible changes to human anatomy that could increase a person's natural strength and resistance.

 I carefully folded it and placed it inside of my jacket.
 I was certain that our scientists would be more than fascinated in studying it.

 I then read another paper, although its content caused me to pay closer attention to it.
 It read: Subject 32A died early this morning.
 The cause was a fatal brain hemorrhage that was provoked immediately after mental manipulation attempt.
 The subject's death was the fourth this week.
 Internal workings are too strict for outside influence.